 Sauté veggies.
 Add butter, diced celery and carrots to a large stock pot over medium-high heat.
 Sauté for 3 minutes.
 Add garlic and cook for another 30 seconds.

 Add chicken stock or broth.
-Season the broth with salt (definitely TASTE the broth before adding more salt), pepper, and a tiny pinch of rosemary, sage and crushed red pepper.
+Season the broth with salt (definitely TASTE the broth before adding more salt), pepper, and a tiny pinch of rosemary, thyme, and crushed red pepper.
 I may add another small spoonful of “better than bullion” chicken or chicken bouillon powder as well, if needed, to taste.

 Add noodles and boil.
 Once boiling, add noodles (either the uncooked homemade egg noodles, or dry store-bought pasta) and cook just until noodles are al dente.
 If using store-bought noodles, be cautious not to overcook them!
 Remove the soup pot from heat as soon as the noodles are just barely tender, as they will continue to cook off of the heat.